aeslaughter/moose/docs/content/utilities/moosedown/core.md

 !devel-end!

-As mentioned above, lists can contain lists, which can contain lists, etc.
-A sub-list, which is a list in a list, is created by creating a list, but indenting with the list that should contain it.
+As mentioned above, lists can contain lists, which can contain lists, etc. A sub-list, which is a list in a list, is created by creating by indenting with at the level of the list item which is should contained.
 Since lists are block items, it must be begin and end with empty lines.
-And, since this is a list it also follows the aforementioned rules for list continuation. [unordered-sublist-example] demonstrates the syntax for creating nested lists.
+And, since this is a list it also follows the aforementioned rules for list continuation.
+[unordered-sublist-example] demonstrates the syntax for creating nested lists.

 !devel! example caption=Nested unordered lists. id=unordered-sublist-example
 - A